jerryphan1/jerryphan1/README.md

 ## Jerry A Phan

-I am a full-stack software engineer with a desire to learn and collaborate with others!
-Check out some of my work 😄
+Hi 👋 My name is Jerry Phan, a full-stack software engineer with a desire to learn and collaborate with others!
+Check out some of my work!

 * [U2be](https://the-u2be.herokuapp.com/#/)
 * [LFG](http://lfg-mern.herokuapp.com/#/)